GMT% Calculator - winning benchmarks (WBT, Met Regatta, HWR) & Henley qualification benchmark

 Met avg Metropolitan Regatta average - winning benchmark.
 The average championship A-final winning time at the Metropolitan Regatta at Dorney Lake, across 2021-2025.
 A score above 100% means you'd have won on average.
 Useful for gauging competitiveness within the UK club scene.

-Henley qual.
-Henley qualification benchmark — not a winning benchmark.
+HRR qual.
+Henley Royal Regatta qualification benchmark - not a winning benchmark.
 This is the fastest time that failed to qualify at Henley Royal Regatta qualifying races, averaged across available years and adjusted to 2000m.
-A score at or above 100% means you'd likely have made it into the draw — not that you'd win.
+A score at or above 100% means you'd likely have made it into the draw - not that you'd win.
 Because eligibility rules differ significantly between events, make sure to select the specific Henley event your crew would enter.

-The Henley course is 1 mile and 550 yards — approximately 2112m, which is 5.6% longer than the standard 2000m international distance.
-To convert a Henley time to its 2000m equivalent, the time is multiplied by 2000 ÷ 2112 = 0.9470.
+The Henley course is 1 mile and 550 yards - approximately 2112m, which is 5.6% longer than the standard 2000m international distance.
+To convert a Henley time to its 2000m equivalent, the time is multiplied by 2000 / 2112 = 0.9470.
 This assumes a crew can sustain the same average speed over both 2000m and 2112m, which is a reasonable approximation for comparison purposes.